 When your French Bulldog goes to their toilet spot on their own, praise them that they’ve done the right thing.

 You’ll need to keep teaching them if your Frenchie doesn’t understand where to go to the toilet.
-Take them out to the same area grass is a good start and remain there with them until he goes to the bathroom and instantly praises them.
+Taking them out to the same grass area is a good start, and he remains there with them until he goes to the bathroom and instantly praises them.

 French Bulldog Crate Training

-Crate training useful in creating a safe space for your French Bulldog if you’re not at home just want them to go to sleep or keep him from causing mayhem, but it is a fantastic toilet training method as French Bulldogs don’t like to relieve they’re in their own personal space and would instead find a more suitable spot.
+Crate training is useful in creating a safe space for your French Bulldog.
+If you’re not at home, just want them to go to sleep or keep him from causing mayhem.
+Still, it is a fantastic toilet training method as French Bulldogs don’t like to relieve themselves in their personal space and would instead find a more suitable spot.

-Place a soft blanket into their crate to starting engaging and playing with them close to the crate.
-Next stage is to encourage them to enter the crate using either their stuffed animal or favourite snack.
+Place a soft blanket into their crate to engage and play with them close to the crate.
+The next stage encourages them to use either their stuffed animal or favorite snack to enter the crate.
 Make it possible for them to enter without forcing them.

 If they are not interested this time, don’t pressure them.
 They will get to it with a little more play and patience.

 It’s time to begin feeding them meals closer to the crate.
-Start with their bowl a short distance away from there crate then slowly each time bring their bowl closer and closer.
+Start with their bowl a short distance away from their crate, then slowly, each time, bring their bowl closer and closer.
 Eventually, start putting their bowl inside their crate.

-Start practising to shut the door behind them while they eat their meal when your Frenchie has become comfortable entering and eating.
+Start practicing shutting the door behind them while they eat their meal when your Frenchie has become comfortable entering and eating.
 After finishing their meal, keep the door closed for several minutes.

-If your Frenchie starts to cry, do not let them out until he finishes, otherwise, they will do this all the time.
-Ensure they can see you within the crate as it helps to decrease their anxiety.
+If your Frenchie starts to cry, do not let them out until he finishes.
+Ensure they can see you within the crate, which helps decrease their anxiety.
+Otherwise, they will do this all the time.

 Once they go into the crate, provide them with another treat.
 After entering, pet them and then close the door saying good dog.

-Sit by the crate for a couple of minutes before you leave the room.
-Begin to increase the amount of time before you leave the room with each session.
+Sit by the crate for a couple of minutes before leaving the room.
+Begin to increase the time before you leave the room with each session.
 This method can take from a few days to a few weeks before your Frenchie begins to feel relaxed inside the crate.

 Getting Your French Bulldog Used To The Crate At Night-Time

-Placing the crate near your bedroom or outside your bedroom in the corridor is a smart idea that way they understand you’re close.
-Every night, move the crate from your bedroom gradually to where you want it.
+Placing the crate near your bedroom or outside your bedroom in the corridor is a smart idea; they understand you’re close.
+Move the crate from your bedroom to where you want it every night.

 How To Leave Your French Bulldog Home Alone?

-It’s essential that once you get back, you don’t make a large fuss about it, but calmly let him get out of the box.
-It’s a good idea to put a couple of toys in the crate, so he can have fun.
+It’s essential that once you get back, you don’t make a large fuss about it but calmly let him get out of the box.
+It’s a good idea to put a couple of toys in the crate so that he can have fun.

 How To Stop Your French Bulldog From Howling And Crying In Their Crate

-When they have completed their toilet run, bring them back to the crate.
-If they keep crying after that, you need to remain strong and keep ignoring them.
-If the issue persists, you may need to begin the crate training process once more.
+Bring them back to the crate when they have completed their toilet run.
+If they keep crying after that, you must remain strong and ignore them.
+If the issue persists, you may need to begin the crate training process again.

 Too Much Time In The Crate For Your French Bulldog?